karnation22/collectiv-recommender-system/README.md

 b.)
 Open the server.py file in text editor and press Ctrl+B to run the program.

 c.)
-Copy/paste the hyperlink to a browser; the command line should state something along the lines of "Engine Serving on http://.*".
+Copy/paste link to browser; command line should state something along the lines of "Engine Serving on http://.*".

 **  If the Engine is not working, press Ctrl+S and then press Ctrl+B.